totaljs/examples/controller-mail/readme.md

 This example shows how to create a URL that generates an email and then redirect to another page to display a confirmation message.

-> **Note**
-> This example is based on the 1.9.x versions of total.js - there are some changes to the mail system in v2.0 and above.

 Features covered by this example:

 * [Controllers](http://docs.totaljs.com/latest/en.html#pages~Controllers) - route URL requests to code